- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for National Presto Industries is:

-The 'return' is the income the business earned over the last year.
-That means that for every $1 worth of shareholders' equity, the company generated $0.14 in profit.
+The 'return' is the amount earned after tax over the last twelve months.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.10 in profit.

 What Is The Relationship Between ROE And Earnings Growth?

-Earnings growth is a huge factor in stock valuation.
+Earnings growth is an important metric to consider when valuing a stock.
 The investor should try to establish if the expected growth or decline in earnings, whichever the case may be, is priced in.
 This then helps them determine if the stock is placed for a bright or bleak future.
-One good indicator of expected earnings growth is the P/E ratio which determines the price the market is willing to pay for a stock based on its earnings prospects.
-So, you may want to check if National Presto Industries is trading on a high P/E or a low P/E, relative to its industry.
+If you're wondering about National Presto Industries''s valuation, check out this gauge of its price-to-earnings ratio, as compared to its industry.

 Is National Presto Industries Efficiently Re-investing Its Profits?